 All files in one place

 Well, Google Drive is really a no-brainer.
 It’s basically a must-have when working remotely.
 I guess Dropbox or any other cloud storage service works great too.
-In our case, it’s Google Drive, which let’s us collaborate on any file.
+In our case, it’s Google Drive, which lets us collaborate on any file.
+Not to mention that you can also use the tool as a means of storage and worry less about needing to free up drive space on the computer by uninstalling apps on macOS or a different operating system.

 Stay up-to-date on your team’s to dos with iDoneThis